Introducing recommended courses, weather forecasts, live cameras, and course maps for Seki Onsen Ski Resort

 Seki Onsen (Niigata Prefecture) is a ski resort like this

-A special home with irresistible heavy snow and local atmosphere
+A special home where you can enjoy heavy snowfall and local atmosphere

 Seki Onsen is a famous ski resort among powder-loving skiers and snowboarders, so much so that when you think of Seki Onsen, the first thing that comes to mind is "heavy snow."
 The Myoko area is the first area to see snow when cold air comes in from the Sea of Japan, and Seki Onsen receives the most snowfall of all